 The capital requirement for the risks taken is quantified using the internal economic capital model.
-All risk types of the Commerzbank Group classified as significant and quantifiable within the annual risk inventory are taken into account when determining the economically required capital.
+All risk types of the Commerzbank Group classified as significant and quantifiable within the annual risk inventory are considered when determining the economically required capital.
 The economic risk approach therefore also comprises risk types that are not included in the regulatory requirements for banks' capital adequacy.
 The model also reflects diversification effects incorporating all types of risk.
-The confidence level for the calculation of economically required capital is 99.90% and is harmonised with the going concern approach.
-The quantifiable significant risks in the economic capital model are divided into default risk, market risk, operational risk and (not separately disclosed in the table on the next page) business risk and property value change risk.
-Furthermore, reserve risk is included in the riskbearing capacity calculation by means of a corresponding risk buffer.
+The confidence level for the calculation of economically required capital is 99.90% and is harmonized with the going concern approach.
+The quantifiable significant risks in the economic capital model are divided into default risk, market risk, operational risk and (not separately disclosed in the following table) business risk and property value change risk.
+Furthermore, reserve risk is included in the risk-bearing capacity calculation by means of a corresponding risk buffer.
 Business risk is the risk of a potential loss resulting from deviations in actual income and expense from the respective budgeted figures.
 Business risk is used to substantiate a higher-level management buffer that ensures the responsiveness of capital management.
 Physical asset risk is the risk of an unexpected fall in the value of owned property which is either already recognised as an asset in the Group's balance sheet or which can be recognised during the next 12 months under contractually assured obligations with option character (especially real estate).
-Climate and environmental risks are defined as horizontal risks within Commerzbank and arise in existing risk categories, with both transition and physical risks being considered.
-The annual materiality assessment of climate and environmental risks, carried out for the first time in 2021, provides a holistic overview of the impact on existing material risk types identified in the risk inventory.
-Climate and environmental risks are appropriately reflected in Commerzbank's risk-bearing capacity analysis.
-Among other things, a risk buffer was implemented as of 31 December 2021 for default and market risks that are materially influenced by climate and environmental risks.
+Climate and environmental risks are defined as horizontal risks within Commerzbank that are manifested in existing risk categories, with both transition and physical risks being considered.
+The annual materiality assessment of climate and environmental risks provides a holistic overview of the impact on existing material risk types identified in the risk inventory.
+Climate and environmental risks are reflected in Commerzbank's risk-bearing capacity analysis through a risk buffer for default and market risks that are materially influenced by climate and environmental risks.

 The results of the risk-bearing capacity analysis are shown using the risk-bearing capacity ratio (RBC ratio), indicating the excess of the risk coverage potential in relation to the economically required capital.
 Risk-bearing capacity is monitored and managed monthly at Group level.
 Risk-bearing capacity is deemed to be assured as long as the RBC ratio is higher than 100%.
-In 2021, the RBC ratio was consistently above 100% and stood at 176% as at 31 December 2021.
-The reduction in the economically required capital compared with December 2020 is attributable in particular to lower credit and market risk.
-The decline in credit risk is attributable primarily to improvements in average customer credit ratings, which are reflected both in the expected loss and in the capital requirement.
-The decline in market risk results in particular from the fact that the coronavirus crisis figures from March 2020 are no longer included in the calculation on which the capital requirement is based, and from improved risk diversification.
+In 2022, the RBC ratio was consistently above 100% and stood at 160% as of 31 December 2022.
+The increase in economically required capital compared to December 2021 is mainly due to higher market and operational risks.
+The increase in market risk reflects the heightened market volatility resulting from the war between Russia and Ukraine.
+The main drivers for the sharp increase in operational risk are changes in the Swiss franc complex, the inclusion of further risks in connection with the issue of consumer protection and the first-time inclusion of inflation in loss data.
+The decrease in credit risk is mainly explained by the annual update of the parameters in the credit risk model.
 The RBC ratio is still well above the minimum requirement.

-RBC1: Group's risk-bearing capacity
+RBC1: Risk-bearing capacity Group